advnpzn/advnpzn.github.io/content/posts/why/index.md

 Why are we able to perform breathing without explicitly trying to do so?

-Why do Pizzas come in square boxes instead of a circular circular?
+Why do Pizzas come in square boxes instead of a circular circle?

 Why are buildings called "buildings" when they are already built ?